 The Bakery On Mason is one of Cape Charles’ best restaurants, but sadly it closes in late December and re-opens in the spring.

 2198 Stone Rd. // +1 757-695-3909

 One of the first things a visitor notices upon driving into town is the water tower looking like a lighthouse and Cape Charles Brewing Company.
-The brothers Marshall have conjured up a beer and food oasis that is fast becoming a local’s and visitor’s favorite.
+The brother’s Marshall has conjured up a beer and food oasis that is fast becoming a local’s and visitor’s favorite.

 The beer lineup consists of four main types.
 They have a Hop Forward, Light and Easy, Tart and Fruity, as well as a Dark and Malty category.
 Up to 15 beers will grace the board on any given day.